Computational-Biology-OceanOmics/LCA_With_Fishbase/README.md

      -outfmt "6 qseqid sseqid staxids sscinames scomnames sskingdoms pident length qlen slen mismatch gapopen gaps qstart qend sstart send stitle evalue bitscore qcovs qcovhsp"

 --cutoff changes how lenient the LCA calculation it is - the larger the cutoff, the more species are included in an LCA.
+By default this is 1 - meaning that a species with 98% identity and another species with 98.5% identity are both included in the LCA, as they are within 1% of each other's identities.

 --pident changes how the BLAST results are parsed, hits below that cutoff will never make it into the LCA.